Back to Silas S. Brown's home page

 - Yahoo News Hong Kong (Yahoo)

 INSTALL_PACKAGES, but it's plausible the rogue advertiser found a flaw that enables background installation of packages without permission on that particular version of Android.
-Since none of these apps were actually needed to access their publishers' material (the web browser could do it just as well), I have for now summarily uninstalled all three of the above as well as Clean Master, and I'll update this page if something puts it back.
+Since none of these apps were actually needed to access their publishers' material (the web browser could do it just as well), I summarily uninstalled all three of the above as well as Clean Master.

 All material © Silas S. Brown unless otherwise stated.